17rashi/Git-github-with-VS-code/README.md

 ### -------- If you want to use Github directly from VS CODE ---------

 - Make a new folder on VS code (you will see there is nothing in it).
-- Type [git init] to intialize the repository.
+- Type [git init] to initialize the repository.
 - Open the Terminal and make a file and if you want to use GUI
     - **STEPS
 :** Type (a) open .  (b) touch first.txt